lf-edge/eve/docs/NETWORKING.md

   - one or more network ports can be attached to network instance to provide external connectivity
 - **Switch**:
-  - simple L2-only switch between connected applications and a network port (currently limited to one port at most)
+  - simple L2-only switch between connected applications and network ports
   - traffic is only forwarded
   - does not run DHCP server (but can be used in combination with external DHCP server)
-  - allows applications to directly connect to external network segments
+  - allows applications to directly connect to external network segments and, conversely, permits external endpoints to directly access the applications, without routing or NAT in between

 Both types of network instances can be air-gapped, i.e., without any network port attached and thus without external connectivity.